swisspost/design-system/.changeset/slow-tables-kick.md

 '@swisspost/design-system-demo': patch
 ---

-Adds import instructions to intranet-header documentation
+Added import instructions to the intranet-header documentation